Essen Minster: Bells

 There are bells in the belfry of the westwork and also in the flèche over the crossing.
-The ringing of the Minster is expanded tonally by the ringing of the attached church of St. Johann Baptist, whose bells, cast in 1787, are not tonally matched to the somewhat older bells of the Minster, so that when they ring together there is a slight musical impurity.
+The ringing of the minster is expanded tonally by the ringing of the attached church of St. Johann Baptist, whose bells, cast in 1787, are not tonally matched to the somewhat older bells of the minster, so that when they ring together there is a slight musical impurity.

 There are three large bells in the westwork.
 The oldest bell was already in place at the end of the thirteenth century.
 It bears the inscription CHRISTUM DE LIGNO CLAMANTEM DUM SONO SIGNO (When I sound, I signal that Christ calls from the cross).
-By its construction it is an early gothic three chime bell.
-The Marybell is the largest of the bells.
+By its construction it is an early Gothic three chime bell.
+The Mary bell is the largest of the bells.
 It bears a longer inscription saying that it was cast in 1546.
 The bell was cast in Essen itself, in the modern Burgplatz.
 The third bell in the westwork lacks an inscription, but its shape marks it as fourteenth-century.

 The flèche holds three more bells, two of which were cast in 1955 by the bell founders Petit & Gebr.
 Edelbrock of Gescher, who thereby brought their foundry back to the bell-making tradition, since their foundry had cast the bells of St. Johann Baptist in 1787.
 These two bells are inscribed Ave Maria Trösterin 1955 (Hail Mary, Counselor, 1955) and Ave Maria Königin 1955 (Hail Mary, Queen, 1955).
 The third bell in the flèche bears the inscription WEI GOT WEL DEINEN DEI BIDDE VOR DE KRESTEN SEELEN AN 1522 (He who serves God well prays for the Christian souls, Y(ear) of O(ur Lord) 1522).

 Cathedral chapter

-Essen Cathedral chapter includes six resident and four non-resident Cathedral capitular vicars under the oversight of the Cathedral provost.
+Essen Cathedral chapter includes six resident and four non-resident cathedral capitular vicars under the oversight of the Cathedral provost.
 At present two of the resident positions are vacant and one of the non-resident positions.

-Under the Concordat of 1929 the right to elect the bishop was given to the chapter, alongside their existing duties concerned with liturgical celebrations in the high church, selection of a Diocesan administrator, advising and supporting the bishop in the government of the diocese and management of the Cathedral Treasury.
+Under the Concordat of 1929 the right to elect the bishop was given to the chapter, alongside their existing duties concerned with liturgical celebrations in the high church, selection of a Diocesan administrator, advising and supporting the bishop in the government of the diocese and management of the cathedral treasury.

-Since 2005, the Cathedral provost has been the civic dean of Essen, Prelate Otmar Vieth, as successor of Günter Berghaus who went into retirement after heading the Cathedral chapter for eleven years from 1993 to 2004.
+Since 2005, the cathedral provost has been the civic dean of Essen, Prelate Otmar Vieth, as successor of Günter Berghaus who went into retirement after heading the cathedral chapter for eleven years from 1993 to 2004.